flurinduerst/WPSeed-Emoji-Log/README.md

 HOTFIX | 🚑 HOTFIX: remove faulty comment function - needs update for PHP7
 CONTENT | 📚 CONTENT: rename strings at team-page
 DOC | 📖 DOC: Update readme
+ENVIRONMENT | ⚙️ ENV: Update package.json
-RELEASE | 🚀 rELEASE: 2.1.0 (also used for initializing a new repo)
+RELEASE | 🚀 RELEASE: 2.1.0 (also used for initializing a new repo)